-Ask the respondent to warm her fingers by rubbing the palms together briskly until the skin becomes warm.
-This will increase blood flow to the fingertip and improve the ease with which a sample can be obtained.
+- Ask the respondent to warm her fingers by rubbing the palms together briskly until the skin becomes warm.
+This will increase blood flow to the fingertip and improve the ease with which a sample can be obtained. - Prepare the lancet for use - Simply twist the blade slot cover 360° until the cover comes out.

-Figure 4.3 Clean the finger
+Figure 4.3 clean the finger